 PartyVInfo: A bit string containing public information that is required by the application using this KDF to be contributed by Party V to the key derivation process;

 (Optional) SuppPubInfo: A bit string containing additional, mutually known public information.
-Not used in DLMS/COSEM;
+Not used in DLMS®/COSEM;

 (Optional) SuppPrivInfo: A bit string containing additional, mutually known private information (for example, a shared secret symmetric key that has been communicated through a separate channel).
-Not used in DLMS/COSEM.
+Not used in DLMS®/COSEM.

 The format and content of each subfield and substring is specified in Table 7.